czzarr/czzarr.github.com/source/_posts/2012-04-04-why-computers-are-bad-at-summarizing-text.markdown

 "*a* and *b* are close within the text".
 TextRank transforms the text in a graph where text units (equivalent to webpages in PageRank) are the vertices and there is an edge between two text units when they are close to one another (equivalent to hyperlinks in PageRank).
-TODO explain why it works fairly well but not perfectly either
+It works fairly well, its main author was even rewarded by Google for her work.

 ## The best: abstract summarizing